trinsic-id/v2-sdk/docs/examples/index.md

     <span class="pill node">node.js</span>

-    Quickly issue a credential directly at your backend and send the issued credential to the user's wallet by specifying their email address.
+    Quickly issue a credential directly to your backend and send the issued credential to the user's wallet by specifying their email address.
 This example is performed on the backend.

     <br />